beastrc/aluna-smart-contracts/README.md

 Source code for Aluna Boost Pools, forked from [Boosted-Finance](https://github.com/Boosted-Finance/smart-contracts)

+## 2020 Audit

+- [Audit](./AUDIT_CERTIK.pdf) was conduted by [https://certik.io/](https://certik.io/), further
+fixes and reviews were done together with [onepercent.io](https://onepercent.io/) and issues also discussed with SC programmers from [Boosted Finance](https://github.com/Boosted-Finance/smart-contracts)

 ## Credits

  - Aluna Token was developed by by [levelk.io](https://www.levelk.io/)

- - Aluna Boost Pool and Token Vesting reviewed and tested in collaboration with [onepercent.io](https://onepercent.io/)
+ - Aluna Boost Pool and Token Vesting was forked from [Boosted Finance](https://github.com/Boosted-Finance/smart-contracts) reviewed, tested and amended in collaboration with [onepercent.io](https://onepercent.io/)